Cybersecsolution/NetDetect/README.md

----

-# **NetDetect Installation and Usage Guide**
+# **Paping Installation and Usage Guide**

-NetDetect is a diagnostic tool for real-time network path visualization and analysis.
-This guide provides step-by-step instructions for installing, configuring, and using NetDetect.
+Paping is a network utility for testing TCP connectivity to a specific hostname or IP address.
+This guide provides step-by-step instructions for installing, compiling, and using Paping on Ubuntu.

 ---